 There are three important concepts regarding debt-GDP ratio: stability, sustainability and optimality.
 Stability implies a constant debt ratio with time.
 Sustainability means the returns from additional borrowing should be greater than or equal to cost of additional borrowing.
-Chronic excess of government expenditure over revenue receipts financed through borrowing from the public is said to be sustainable if in the long run the ratio of public debt to national income stabilizes or does not rise without limit.
+Chronic excess of government expenditure over revenue financed through borrowing from the public is said to be sustainable if in the long run the ratio of public debt to national income stabilizes or does not rise without limit.
 Optimality refers to debt level, beyond which there is a negative relationship with growth.
+We expect that beyond a certain level the debt ratio will have adverse impact on growth, that particular debt ratio is optimal debt.

-24 The 13th FC recognized this issue, but didn't act upon it (See13th FC Report, pp.129).
+22 The 13th FC recognized this issue, but didn't act upon it (See13th FC Report, pp.129).

-Optimal Debt and Growth: What does the Empirical Literature Say?
+Optimal Debt and growth: What does the empirical evidence have to say?

 Some of the recent empirical literature has explored the relationship between debt-GDP and growth.
-An oft quoted paper by Reinhert and Rogoff (2010) seems to suggest that beyond 90 per cent there may be a negative relation between debt and growth.
-Reinhart and Rogoff, 2010 (RR henceforth) have categorized the countries in four public debt brackets (0-30, 30-60, 60-90, and above 90 per cent of GDP) across time and have noted the growth rate corresponding to the different debt levels.
+An oft quoted paper by Reinhert and Rogoff (2010) seems to suggest that beyond 90% there may be a negative relation between debt and growth.
+Reinhart and Rogoff, 2010 (RR henceforth) have categorized the countries in four public debt brackets (0-30, 30-60, 60-90, and above 90% of GDP) across time and have noted the growth rate corresponding to the different debt levels.
 They calculate a composite growth rate for each debt category by assigning weights to countries.
-Composite growth rates are calculated for advanced economies and emerging market economies separately.
-The authors' claim that the median growth declines substantially beyond 90 per cent debt-GDP level and the average growth becomes negative beyond 90 per cent threshold for advanced economies.
-The same approach with emerging economies indicates lower median growth rate beyond 90 per cent, but the average growth rate after 90 per cent debt level is not found to be negative.
+Composite growth rates are calculated for advanced economies and emerging market separately.
+The authors' claim that the median growth declines substantially beyond 90% debt-GDP level and the average growth becomes negative beyond 90% threshold for advanced economies.
+The same approach with emerging economies indicates lower median growth rate beyond 90%, but the average growth rate after 90% debt level is not found to be negative.
 The findings of RR were countered by, Herndon, Ash, and Pollin (2013) who identified coding errors and selective weighing in RR methodology.
 In fact, after carrying out some formal tests, Herndon, Ash, and Pollin (2013) report that differences in average GDP growth in the categories 30-60 percent, 60-90 percent, and 90-120 percent cannot be statistically distinguished.